 by Wayne Sharrocks

-Peaceworker Wayne Sharrocks discusses the challenges he faced campaigning against militarism and how he's using his skills to tell new stories.
+Peaceworker Wayne Sharrocks discusses the challenges he faced campaigning against militarism as a former soldier and how he's using his skills to tell new stories.

 13 June 2018